Yhnlvy/panther/doc/source/man/bandit.rst

 DESCRIPTION
 ===========

-``bandit`` is a tool designed to find common security issues in Python code.
-To do this Bandit processes each file, builds an AST from it, and runs appropriate plugins against the AST nodes.
-Once Bandit has finished scanning all the files it generates a report.
+``panther`` is a tool designed to find common security issues in Python code.
+To do this Panther processes each file, builds an AST from it, and runs appropriate plugins against the AST nodes.
+Once Panther has finished scanning all the files it generates a report.

 OPTIONS